Study: Impact of breast cancer and BRCA mutations on fertility preservation

 - Those with 1, 2 or 3 breast cancer with a mutation

-- Those with 1, 2 or 3 breast cancer with no known mutation
+- Those with stage 1, 2 or 3 breast cancer with no known mutation

 This study looked at the number of eggs within the ovaries—this is known as ovarian reserve.
 It also looked at the number of eggs collected after ovarian stimulation.
 These values were compared among the three groups listed above.